kubernetes-hy/kubernetes-hy.github.io/data/part-1/1-first-deploy.md

 #### Starting a cluster with k3d ####

-We'll use K3d to create a group of docker containers that run k3s.
-Thus creating our very own Kubernetes cluster.
+We'll use k3d to create a group of docker containers that run k3s.
+The installation instructions, or at least a link to them, are in [part 0](/part-0#installing-k3d).
+Creating our very own Kubernetes cluster is a single command.

 ```console
 $ k3d cluster create -a 2